 2. Clean the C Drive

 The Downloads folder is located in the C drive where all default files like pictures, videos, programs, etc. are downloaded.
 Collectively, they can hog quite a lot of space.
 Also, check other folders like Pictures, Videos, and Documents to see if there are files that you can move to other drives.
-Maybe, there are duplicate files stored in C drive adding to the stress?
+Maybe, there are duplicate files stored in the C drive adding to the stress?
 Search for and delete them.

 3. Uninstall Apps